jhollist/dc_r/jeff_dc_crib_notes_sql_hybrid.md

         - Queries are what we use to interact (select, filter, summarize etc.)

 8. Database Design
-    - Like I mentioned in the summary and what we heard when Ryan was talking about clean/tidy spreadsheets:
+    - Like I mentioned in the summary and what we heard when I was talking about clean/tidy spreadsheets:
         - One field per type of info
     - Row-column combinations can not be further subset (i.e. it contains a single